-$$\| \dagger(\mathbf{x}) \sum \mathbf{u}{1i} \beta f_j(\mathbf{x}) - \Omega(\mathbf{x} + \sum q_k \beta q_k(\mathbf{x})) \|^2$$ as a function of $[u{11} \dots u{1j} q_1, \dots, q_j] \equiv [u_1 q]$ using standard nonlinear minimisation (as implemented in Matlab, MathWorks Inc. Sherborn MA, USA).
-This solution is equivalent to solving eqn(7) but without the first order approximation implicit in eqn(3).
-The solutions for q were recorded at each iteration.
-The trajectory of these estimates was then compared with the trajectory traced out by the 4 recursive least squares solutions of eqn(7).
-These two trajectories were plotted in the 2-dimensional subspace of the search space associated with the largest singular values.
-This is simply a device to view the trajectories from a direction that reveals the greatest excursions.
+Spatial normalization of PET images effected by spatial normalization of one PET image to another.
+The object image (upper left) is presented after spatial normalization (lower left) and shows a greater degree of correspondence with the reference image (upper right).
+The equivalent spatial transformation of the object as a function of $[\mathbf{u}{11} \cdots \mathbf{u}{1j} \mathbf{q}1 \cdots \mathbf{q}j] \equiv [\mathbf{u}1 \mathbf{q}]$ using standard nonlinear minimization (as implemented in MATLAB, MathWorks Inc., Sherborn MA, USA).
+This solution is equivalent to solving Equation (7) but without the first order approximation implicit in Equation (3).
+The solutions for $\mathbf{q}$ were recorded at each iteration.
+The trajectory of these estimates was then compared with the trajectory traced out by the four recursive least squares solutions of Equation (7).
+These two trajectories were plotted in the twodimensional subspace of the search space associated with the largest singular values.
+This is simply a device to view the trajectories from a direction that reveals the greatest excursions. image estimated using nonlinear minimization is shown on the lower right.
+All images have been scaled to their image maximum and are displayed on the proportional grid used by the atlas of Talairach and Tournoux [1988].

-Despite the fact that the spatially transformed images in Figure 6 (lower panels) look very similar the solutions obtained by least squares and nonlinear minimisation were different.
-The results of this trajectory analysis are presented below and illustrate two key points; (i) the least squares approach found the global minimum whereas the nonlinear minimisation did not and (ii) the search strategies differ fundamentally in their nature.
+Despite the fact that the spatially transformed images in Figure 6 (lower panels) look very similar, the solutions obtained by least squares and nonlinear minimization were different.
+The results of this trajectory analysis are presented below and illustrate two key points: 1) the least squares approach found the global minimum whereas the nonlinear minimization did not, and 2) the search strategies differ fundamentally in their nature.